 - Turn headlights and hazard warning lights on to make the car as visible as possible.

 - Shut all the air vents and turn the air conditioning on to ‘full’ and ‘recirculate’.

-- Get down below the window level into the foot wells and shelter under woollen blankets.
+- Get down below the window level into the foot wells and shelter under woolen blankets.

-- Drink water to minimise the risks of dehydration.
+- Drink water to minimize the risks of dehydration.

 When the fire front passes

 - As the fire front approaches, the heat, smoke and embers will increase.

 - Smoke will enter the car and fumes will be released from interior plastics.
 Stay as close to the floor as possible to minimize inhalation of fumes.
 Cover mouth with a moist cloth.